Termination: Key Considerations When Dismissing an Employee in New Zealand

 Notice Period

 Once you have followed the processes for dismissing your employee, you need to ensure that you give sufficient notice.
-Indeed, your employment agreement will likely establish a period of time for which you need to give your employee warning of termination.
+Indeed, your employment agreement will likely establish a period of time for which you need to warn your employee of termination.
 If your agreement does not specify any notice period, you must provide ‘reasonable notice’ which depends on:

-- the employee’s length of service,
+• the employee’s length of service,

-- type of job,
+• type of job,

-- how long it might take to replace the employee; and
+• how long it might take to replace the employee; and

-- common practice in the workplace.
+• common practice in the workplace.

 Depending on the role, two-to-four weeks’ notice will generally be sufficient.